jaalazard/jaalazard/README.md

 - 👋 Hi, I’m @jaalazard
-- 👀 Je suis à la recherche d'une alternance en développement web
-- 🌱 Je suis en formation à la Wild Code School d’Orléans (PHP - Symfony - MySQL - CSS - Bootstrap)
+- 🌱 Je suis développeur junior : PHP - Symfony - MySQL - CSS - Bootstrap
-- 🌱 Je vais poursuivre en JavaScript - React - Node - TypeScript
+- 🌱 A partir de septembre 2023, je vais suivre un cursus JavaScript - React - Node - TypeScript à la Wild Code School d'Orléans
 <!---
 jaalazard/jaalazard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.